REACH – Highly Gifted

 Schoolwide Cluster Grouping Model

 The Schoolwide Cluster Grouping Model (SCGM) serves students in grades K-4.
 In this program, identified students are clustered to focus on enrichment and/or acceleration using compacting and differentiation as appropriate.
 This program focuses on logic, creativity, nonverbal reasoning, critical thinking in all areas.
-To qualify for the SCGM program students must score in the 97% percentile of the Naglieri Nonverbal Abilities Test (NNAT), for grades K – 1, or CogAT (Verbal, Quantitative, or Nonverbal), for grades 2 – 7, or other approved state tests.
-SCGM is available at Camelview, Rose Lane, Heights, and Simis.
+To qualify for the SCGM program students must score in the 97th percentile any state approved state tests.
+SCGM is available at Madison Camelview, Madison Rose Lane, Madison Heights, and Madison Simis.

 The Honors program serves students in grades 5-8.
 This program utilizes either the cluster and/or the pullout replacement model for math and/or language arts.
 This program provides enrichment and one year acceleration.
 It focuses on acceleration, critical thinking, verbal reasoning and creativity in subject specific domains.
-To qualify for the Honors program students must score in the 97% percentile of the Cognitive Abilities Test (CogAT) or other approved state tests.
-Honors is available at Madison No.1, Park, and Meadows.
+To qualify for the Honors program students must score in the 97th percentile on any approved state tests.
+Honors is available at Madison No.1, Madison Park, and Madison Meadows.

 Gifted Testing Schedule